-Parents who decide to withdraw a child from Wisconsin Virtual Learning are required to communicate their intentions to their SLA prior to the withdrawal from WVL.
 Truancy charges may be filed with the local courts, along with educational neglect charges with Children and Family Services if this is not completed.
-As explained in the Parent Contract, the supplied computer hardware and materials, along with any curriculum materials must be returned to the school in a timely manner.
+As explained in the Parent

+Contract, the supplied computer hardware and materials, along with any curriculum materials, must be returned to the school in a timely manner or they can be referred to a collections agency.